HKScan

 HK is originally an initialism of Helsingin Kauppiaat ("Helsinki Merchants"), a company that was acquired by LSO in 1991.
-HK is the best known brand of the company in its native Finland.
-Its Finnish subsidiary is still known as HK Ruokatalo Oy ("HK Food House Inc.").
-HKScan Oyj is the fifth largest food manufacturer in Europe and a company listed in the Helsinki Stock Exchange.
+HK is the best known brand of the company in Finland.

+HKScan Corporation's new name HKFoods Plc was registered in the Trade Register on 24 May 2024.
+HKFoods is the fifth largest food manufacturer in Europe and a company listed in the Helsinki Stock Exchange.

-HKScan's strategy is to grow into a versatile food company.
+HKFoods' strategy is to grow into a versatile food company.